 Burpees involve a plank, a push up, a squat, and a jump, all in one hybrid motion.
 Meaning they take the benefits from all of these things and deliver them all in one go.

 Burpees make a great finisher exercise, meaning after all your strength or endurance focused work is done, ending on a quick round of burpees is a brilliant way to round off a full body session.

 Remember, there’s always the half burpee and other variations if you’re not keen on doing the full thing.

 The clean and press

-This double movement exercise has two phases which help it deliver on both upper and lower body conditioning.
+The clean and press is a double movement exercise that has two phases, helping it deliver on both upper and lower body conditioning.